 An increasing number of organisations are realising the potential of taking a data-driven approach to recruitment.
 According to a report by Dynistics, recruiters who implement big data are twice as likely to improve their recruiting processes and three times as likely to reduce the amount of time and money it takes to fill an open position.
 Using data analytics, employers can gain valuable insights into their candidates, employees, and processes to optimise their strategies accordingly.
 The top three uses for data in talent acquisition are to increase retention (56%), evaluate skills gaps (50%), and to build better offers (50%) According to LinkedIn’s report, half of recruiters and hiring managers see data as a critical trend in recruitment, but only 18% of them are already using it today.
 The two main barriers for using big data are poor quality of the existing data, and not knowing where to find it.
 However, 79% of respondents are likely to use data in the next two years.

-Artificial Intelligence (AI) has made it to recruitment and is taking the industry by storm.
+Artificial Intelligence (AI) is the next tool in your tool kit that allows rock star recruitment in 2018.
 While most recruiters already foresee its impact in the future, adoption of this next-generation technology is still slow.
 At the same time, more and more recruitment software seems to make use of AI in some way or another, so AI is expected to be the biggest disrupter in the coming year.
 Providing a holistic view with human-like-intelligence (but without prejudice) on our data, AI empowers recruiters to do their job faster and smarter than ever before.
 Not only does AI enable hiring professionals to save time and money, it also helps them to reduce bias and make better hiring decisions.
 Respondents indicated sourcing (58%), screening (56%) and nurturing (55%) processes as the three areas where AI is most helpful.